GryphonR/google-forms-gekko-plugin/README.md

 # Google Forms Gekko Plugin (V2.1)
 A gekko plugin for live trading that submits all trades to a google spreadsheet through Forms

-NOTE: Main branch is now V2.1 and a little buggy.
-For stable, select release tagged V1 (Branch > Tags> V1)
+NOTE: Main branch is now V2.1.
+For legacy, go to the V1 tag (Branch > Tags> V1).

 ## What it does
 Each time gekko completes a trade (live or paper) it updates a google sheet with the trade price and new balances via a post request to a google form.
 One form can be used to submit data from all bots, a new sheet is automatically created for each pair and exchange combination.
 Each sheet has a basic list of trades and overall P/L as well as % profitable trades, slippage from advice price, exposure time, and time taken to fill the order.
 Profit and loss in a FIAT currency at time of trade is also recorded using the cryptocompare API - Useful if you need to do tax calculations.

+The plugin can only log values gekko gives it, and relies on the gekko trade event being triggered.
+Recent versions of gekko on the develop branch have not been emmitting the trade event, and not always reporting figures that agree with the exchange